f5devcentral/access-labs/class3/module2/lab01.rst

    |image7|

-   Lab 1.3 - Create the Access Policy
+Section 1.3 - Create the Access Policy
 ------------------------------------

 In this section, edit the policy using the Visual Policy Editor to enable users to login via AD+MFA, then transition to CertSSO.